 THE UNIVERSITY OF SASKATCHEWAN’S MAIN CAMPUS IS SITUATED ON TREATY 6 TERRITORY AND THE HOMELAND OF THE MÉTIS.

-• By March 9, 2011
+By The Sheaf March 9, 2011

 Set in a time when hysteria was considered a treatable condition and women were subject to the whims of their husbands, La Troupe du Jour’s latest production explores the repercussions of religious dogma on the mind.

-By March 9, 2011
+By The Sheaf March 9, 2011

 Located in a little shop on 20th Street past Avenue A, Jackson Wiebe and his team of baristas are serving up premium lattes, teas, macchiatos, cappuccinos and coffees.

-By March 7, 2011
+By The Sheaf March 7, 2011

 Enter the Rural Alberta Advantage.
 Their name, an adapted age-old marketing slogan for our oiliest province, evokes a Canadian-ness that’s so pure it’s almost cheesy.

-By March 7, 2011
+By The Sheaf March 7, 2011

-If there was one word I would use to describe this movie, it would be “inexplicable.” Nothing on screen seems to have any logical basis for happening.
+If there was one word I would use to describe this movie, it would be “inexplicable.”
+Nothing on screen seems to have any logical basis for happening.

-By March 6, 2011
+By The Sheaf March 6, 2011

 Those who feel that all of the 2010 Oscar award-winners were mediocre at best will have some solace in HBO’s recently released The Sunset Limited.